adeleke123/DevOps-with-Docker/part-2/exercise-2-5.md

-I used this command `docker-compose up` to start the application
+I used these command `docker-compose up` to start the application `docker compose up -d` cat docker-compose.yml:

-cat docker-compose.yml:

 ```